Open-Model-Initiative/OMI-Data-Pipeline/hugging_face_documentation/contributing-to-omi-datasets.md

 3. **HDR/RAW photography or HDR digital art** - High dynamic range or raw format images
 4. **Synthetic or generated art** - AI-generated images

-For photography, please see our separate Photography Dataset Guidelines for guidance on creating valuable photography datasets.
-Similarly, for synthetic/generated images, please see our Synthetic Images Guidelines.
-(TBD by Temporarium)
+For photography, please see our separate [Photography Dataset Guidelines](photography-dataset-guidelines.md) for guidance on creating valuable photography datasets.
+Similarly, for synthetic/generated images, please see our [Synthetic Images Guidelines](synthetic-dataset-guidelines.md).

 If you have more than one type of data, please separate your data into these 4 categories.